KristianOellegaard/django-hvad/docs/public/contributing.rst

 * ``python runtests.py``

-Optionally, prefix it with a environemnt variable called ``DATBASE_URL``, for example for a postgres server running on ``myserver.com`` on port ``5432`` with the user ``username`` and password ``password`` and database name ``hvad``:
+Optionally, prefix it with a environment variable called ``DATBASE_URL``, for example for a Postgres server running on ``myserver.com`` on port ``5432`` with the user ``username`` and password ``password`` and database name ``hvad``:

 * ``DATABASE_URL=postgres://username:password@myserver.com:5432/hvad python runtests.py``